Cardiac surgeons typically rely on 2D patient scans to aid in pre-operative planning

 2D images can complicate pre-operative planning, leading to many complex surgeries being misdiagnosed or misplanned and millions of unnecessary hours spent in surgery.

 These images can be hard for patients to decipher too, and surgeons will often have to resort to drawings and other tools to help the patient understand their diagnosis and to gain their consent to proceed with a planned surgery.

 From planning to treatment – we make all cases patient specific

 • Pre-operative planning

 • Reduced time and cost of surgery

 Patient-specific cardiac surgery is the future

-"3d modelling is a great tool that can be used for procedural planning and to also educate trainees, students and patients.
+"3D modeling is a great tool that can be used for procedural planning and also to educate trainees, students and patients.
 It's not just a great thing for physicians but also for communication with patients and their families!"

 Experience Axial3D for yourself

 Have an existing or previous complex case?
 Request a patient-specific model of your patient's case to dramatically improve care at your facility.